All Episodes

 Abstinence, adult preparation, and financial literacy to be taught by the government as part of the health care plan.

-And if you look at Obama's safe school czar who believes in teaching homosexuality techniques, you can see what they have on the agenda here when they talk about adult preparation subjects, healthy relationships, child parent communication, financial literacy.
+And if you look at Obama's Safe School Czar, who believes in teaching homosexuality techniques, you can see what they have on the agenda here when they talk about adult preparation subjects, healthy relationships, child-parent communication, financial literacy.

-I mean, it's just it's it's it's dangerous, folks.
+I mean, it's just, it's dangerous, folks.

 It's right out in front of us.